 NORMAL ANATOMY AND PHYSIOLOGY

 - Ovaries—these are considered the gonads (primary sex organs) of the female reproductive system.
 Normally, there are two ovaries in a female body; measuring approximately 3.5 centimeters long, 2.5 centimeters wide, and 1 centimeter in thickness; making an ovoid shape.
 These are located on each side (shallow depression) of the wall of the pelvic cavity (ovarian fossa), held in place by various ligaments (broad ligament-largest).
 The tissues of the ovaries are composed of two indistinct regions known as inner medulla (loose connective tissues with numerous blood vessels, lymphatic vessels, and nerve fibers) and ovarian cortex (compact tissues with ovarian follicles).
 Its primary function is to produce egg cells.

-- Uterus—the uterus is a hallow, muscular organ with a shape of n inverted pear.
-This is highly flexible that is about 7 centimeters long, 5 centimeters wide, and 2.5 centimeters in diameter on its broadest point during a pre-pregnat state.
+- Uterus—the uterus is a hollow, muscular organ with a shape of n inverted pear.
+This is highly flexible which is about 7 centimeters long, 5 centimeters wide, and 2.5 centimeters in diameter on its broadest point during a pre-pregnant state.
 This is held in place by the broad ligament within the anterior portion of the pelvic cavity, above the vagina, and is bent forward over the urinary bladder.
 The upper 2/3 of the uterus is called the fundus and the lower 1/3 is called the cervix.
 It is composed of three layers namely: 1.
 Endometrium(inner layer), 2.
 Myometrium (muscle layer), and 3.
 Perimetrium (outer covering).
 The normal uterus can hold and sustain implantation and pregnancy.
-Its vascular nature has all what is needed for gestation.
+Its vascular nature has all that is needed for gestation.

 CAUSES AND INCIDENCE